 Use this phrase to politely offer to do something.

 For example, you can say this to someone who's visiting your company from another country:

 I'd be happy to show you around, if you'd like.

-This phrase is polite, so you can use it with people you don't know very well.
+These phrases are polite, so you can use them with people you don't know very well.

 When someone gives a speech or presentation, they often "take questions from the audience".
 This means that they allow people in the audience to ask questions.